GoogleCloudPlatform/gdcv-bare-metal-ref-arch/docs/deploy-to-hosts.md

    ```
    git clone https://github.com/GoogleCloudPlatform/anthos-bare-metal-ref-arch.git
    ```
-1. **[Admin Host]** Set the environment variables, if they are not set they will default to the following:
+1. **[Admin Host]** Set the Organization ID or Folder ID where the projects will be created.
+   > This step can be skipped if using existing projects.
    ```
    export ORGANIZATION_ID=
    ```